 - Balloon dilation.
 A balloon is inserted into the esophageal sphincter and inflated to enlarge the opening.
 This outpatient procedure may need to be repeated if the esophageal sphincter doesn't stay open.
-Some people can go as long as 10 or 15 years before needing repeat balloon dilation.
+Between one-third and one-half of the people treated need a repeat balloon dilation within 10 years.

 Surgery.
 Mayo Clinic surgeons use a minimally invasive procedure (laparoscopic Heller myotomy) to cut the muscle at the lower end of the esophageal sphincter.
 People who have a Heller myotomy may later develop gastroesophageal reflux disease (GERD).

 To prevent reflux problems, surgeons at Mayo Clinic sometimes do a second procedure (fundoplication) during the surgery when the esophageal sphincter muscle is cut.
 Surgery may be the preferred option for younger people, because balloon dilation tends to be less effective in this group.
 Surgery can be used to treat all age groups.

 A newer procedure, called peroral endoscopic myotomy (POEM), doesn't require incisions on the outside of your body or digestive tract.
 Instead, doctors use an endoscope inserted through your mouth and down your throat and create an incision in the inside lining of your esophagus.
 Then, as in the Heller myotomy, the surgeon cuts the muscle at the lower end of the esophageal sphincter.

 Gastroesophageal reflux is a common side effect of this procedure.
 Because this technique was recently developed, more studies need to be done, particularly on the long-term outcomes of this type of surgery.